Ircama/osm-carto-tutorials/pages/41_updating-data.md

 Anyway, we need to verify that they do not introduce downsides and that the result is exactly the same of the osmosis/osm2pgsql toolchain and this is beyond the scope of this tutorial.

 For instance the logic used by *imposm* might be different from the one used by *osm2pgsql*.
 If using that tool, you have to make it perform exactly the same as the standard toolchain.[^6]

+## Is updating really needed?

+For most use cases, periodic loading of diff updates is not really needed.
+Especially for very small areas or when monthly updates are enough, it is worthwhile to perform a full db re-import each time, rather than implementing the osmosis/osm2pgsql toolchain.
+Full imports of small areas are generally fast enough and take less disk space; you simply need to download the new version of the extract, drop the database and re-import everything, getting rid of the data needed for the update by not using the `-s` or `--slim` option.
+This will also avoid DB maintenance procedures.

+When needing diff updates, it is more efficient to update less often and a periodicity of one day (or better one week) is suggested.

 ### External references